Welcome to this video on ulcerative colitis. We will talk about what ulcerative colitis is, the age range it affects, and its signs and symptoms.

 Let’s look at a question for practice.

 The nurse is caring for a 30-year-old patient who was admitted with abdominal pain.
 The nurse knows that which of the following are potential signs and symptoms of ulcerative colitis?
 Select all that apply.

 - The patient has patches of inflammation surrounded by normal tissue in the colon.

 - The patient has ulcers present in several places in the gastrointestinal tract.

 - The patient has had diarrhea with blood eight times in 24 hours.

 - The patient has a palpable abdominal mass, or

 - The inner lining of the patient’s rectum, sigmoid, and ascending colon are inflamed.

-The correct answers are C and E, diarrhea with blood and inflammation of the lining of the colon.
+Diarrhea with blood and inflammation of the lining of the colon are the correct answers.
 A, B, and D are typically associated with another inflammatory bowel disease called Crohn’s.